Daniel Jones Player Prop Bets for NFL Week 11 | New York vs. Tampa Bay 11/22/2021

 Season Stats

-- He has added 258 rushing yards (28.7 ypg) on 50 carries while scoring two touchdowns on the ground.
+- He has tacked on 258 rushing yards on 50 carries (plus two touchdowns), averaging 28.7 yards per game.

-- The Giants have thrown the ball in 59.3% of their plays from scrimmage this year while running the ball 40.7% of the time.
-This offensive attack ranks 24th in the NFL in points scored.

 - Jones accounts for 44.2% of his team's red zone plays, with 34 of his 293 pass attempts coming from inside the opponent's 20-yard line.